RJP43/LiliElbe_EngagedLearners/WIKIandREADMEmaterials/Git_BasicCommands.md

 cd directoryName
 ````
 This moves down into a directory.

-* To make sure you're in the right directory, the top level of the DHClass-Hub, also check to see the directory name at the terminal prompt.
-Yours should look similar to this, and the key part is "DHClass-Hub":
-`gbg-wireless-pittnet-150-212-105-8:DHClass-Hub ebb8$ `

 Then to pull in any changes from the remote "mothership" repo, type:
 ````
 git pull